 To serve, slice meat in half with its grain, running knife in between the two largest muscle groups to separate them.
 Discard twine and place the two halves cut side down on the cutting board.

 Slice meat thinly against the grain, using a sharp chef's knife or slicing knife.
 Serve beef with sliced onion, pickles, and white bread.
 For best results, slice only what you are serving.
 Remaining chuck can be wrapped in foil and stored in the refrigerator for up to 1 week.
 Reheat leftover chuck in a 275°F (135°C) oven directly in the foil until hot, about 1 hour.

-Butcher's twine, spice grinder (see note), grill and hardwood chunks, wire rack and rimmed baking sheet (if finishing in the oven), instant-read thermometer
+Butcher's twine, spice grinder (see notes), grill, hardwood chunks, chimney starter, wire rack and rimmed baking sheet (if finishing in the oven), instant-read thermometer

 You can grind pepper in a pepper mill, a food processor, or a blade grinder, but the easiest way to get a consistent coarse grind in bulk is to use a burr grinder.